China Seas (film): Plot

-Alan Gaskell (Clark Gable) is an abrasive, gambling, captain of a steamer, the Kin Lung, chugging between Singapore and Hong Kong.
-Tensions are high before the Kin Lung sails from Hong Kong because pirates are discovered disguised as women passengers while others try to smuggle weapons aboard.
+Alan Gaskell is an abrasive, gambling captain of a steamer, the Kin Lung, shuttling between Singapore and Hong Kong.
+Tensions are high before the Kin Lung sails from Hong Kong because some pirates are discovered disguised as women passengers, while others try to smuggle weapons aboard.

-Dolly Portland (Jean Harlow) is Alan's former girlfriend, who Alan later describes at the Captain's table as a "professional entertainer," and travels with her maid.
-Meanwhile, another of Alan's former loves, aristocratic Sybil Barclay (Rosalind Russell) from Sussex, England boards the Kin Lung.
-"I am in your hands again," Sybil taunts Alan, and eventually they plan to marry when the steamer docks in Singapore.
+Dolly Portland is Alan's former girlfriend, who Alan later describes at the Captain's table as a "professional entertainer," who travels with her maid.
+Another of Alan's former loves, aristocratic Sybil Barclay from Sussex, England boards the Kin Lung.
+"I am in your hands again," Sybil taunts Alan.
+As the story develops, they plan to marry when the ship docks in Singapore.
 However, Dolly tries to win back Alan.

-Meanwhile, Jamesy McArdle (Wallace Beery) is a corrupt passenger, in league with a gang of pirates planning to steal the gold shipment of GBP250,000 gold bullion carried on the steamer.
+Meanwhile, Jamesy McArdle is a corrupt passenger in league with a gang of pirates planning to steal a shipment of gold bullion worth £250,000 GBP carried on the steamer.
 Dolly discovers the plot and attempts to warn Capt.
 Gaskell against McArdle but he deflects her warnings.

-In calm seas, following a typhoon in which the ship suffered damage to its cargo and the deaths of some crew, the Kin Lung is boarded by Malay pirates, as McArdle expected and with whom he is in alliance.
+In calm seas following a typhoon in which the ship suffered damage to its cargo and the deaths of some of the crew, the Kin Lung is boarded by Malay pirates with whom McArdle is in alliance.
 The pirates steal personal possessions from passengers.
-Unable to find gold in the ships strongbox, which Capt.
-Gaskell has replaced with sand, they torture Capt.
-Gaskell using a Malay Boot but the captain will not reveal the gold's location.
-Instead, with bravado, Gaskell instructs the pirates, as they prepare to torture him: "My size is 9C", before fainting from pain.
-While leaving the ship, minus the gold they intended to steal, the pirate's ship is bombed by 3rd officer Davis, who dies while throwing a Mills Bomb as a grenade, and later strafed by Capt.
-Gaskell.
-Their ship sinks in the South China Sea.
+Finding no gold in the ship's strongbox (Captain Gaskell had replaced it with sand), they torture the captain using a Malay Boot, but he will not reveal the gold's location.
+Instead, with bravado Gaskell instructs the pirates, as they prepare to torture him: "My size is 9C", before fainting from the pain.
+While leaving the Kin Lung without the gold they had intended to steal, one of the two pirate junks is bombed by Third Officer Davids, who dies while throwing a Mills Bomb as a grenade, which sinks it.
+The second junk sinks in the South China Sea after a bombardment from a light cannon manned by Captain Gaskell.

-Frustrated by the failed robbery McArdle commits suicide.
-When the Kin Lung docks in Singapore, Captain Gaskell, still limping due to his torture, settles that his love for Sybil is superficial.
-Instead he recognises that Dolly gave him good warning and he loves her more.
+Frustrated by the failed robbery, McArdle commits suicide.
+When the Kin Lung docks in Singapore Captain Gaskell, still limping due to his tortured foot, concludes that his love for Sybil is superficial.
+He recognises that Dolly gave him good warning, and that he loves her more.
 They decide to marry.
 He says farewell to Sybil.

-As the film closes Capt.
-Gaskell reveals the gold was safe all along, hidden inside the ship's cargo (the toolbox of a steamroller stowed on deck).
+As the film closes, Gaskell reveals the gold was safe all along.
+He had concealed it in a piece of deck cargo – the toolbox of the steamroller stowed on deck he had risked his life to lash down during the storm.